Cellular Frequency Basics

 An Analogy

 Let's imagine we have a long road with several marinas and campgrounds along it.
-We'll call it The Nomad Mile.

-Radio Spectrum = Road: The real estate along the road is the radio spectrum that is divided up between different properties.
+- Radio Spectrum = Road: The real estate along the road is the radio spectrum that is divided up between different properties.

 - Channels = Campsites & Slips: Within each camp loop or dock, you have individual sites and slips.
-Each one of those is a like a channel.
+Each one of those is like a channel.

 - Bandwidth = Site & Slip Dimensions: Each site has its own dimensions of how large of an RV or boat they can fit - such as 30', 40', 50'.
 That size is like the bandwidth - how much capacity each channel (or site) has.